7Block Labs

 Notes:

-• The Switchboard aggregator lets you tune Min Responses, Sample Size, Max Staleness—use them. (docs.switchboard.xyz)
+• The Switchboard aggregator is super handy for tweaking Min Responses, Sample Size, and Max Staleness--definitely make use of these settings! (docs.switchboard.xyz)

-• For Pyth, update-on-read; verify the Wormhole VAA and check price “schedule” to respect market hours. (docs.pyth.network)
+• When it comes to Pyth, remember to update on read; make sure to verify the Wormhole VAA and check the price “schedule” so you’re in sync with market hours. (docs.pyth.network)

 Bringing Web2 data on-chain without giving up provenance

-When you need account balances, NAVs, or audit flags from Web2:
+When you're looking for account balances, NAVs, or audit flags from Web2, here’s what you need to keep in mind:

-• zkTLS proofs (DECO/TLSNotary) give you authenticated, minimally disclosed facts from HTTPS sessions.
-Use them for KYC’d access, proof-of-funds, or compliance checks—paired with an on-chain oracle that mediates disputes and rewards correct behavior. (blog.chain.link)
+• zkTLS proofs (like DECO and TLSNotary) help you get verified, low-key insights from HTTPS sessions.
+You can use them for things like KYC access, proof-of-funds, or compliance checks.
+Just pair them with an on-chain oracle to handle disputes and dish out rewards for good behavior.
+Check it out here: (blog.chain.link)

-• For NAVs and single-source RWAs where there isn’t a market, enforce cryptographic continuity: every update must chain to the last (sequence number + previous signature hash), with strict signer policy and re-sign intervals to avoid staleness.
-Some recent designs formalize this for tokenized assets. (blog.redstone.finance)
+• When it comes to NAVs and single-source RWAs where there's no market, make sure to maintain cryptographic continuity.
+This means every update needs to link back to the last one (using a sequence number plus the previous signature hash).
+Stick to a strict signer policy and set re-sign intervals to keep things fresh.
+Some recent projects have really nailed this down for tokenized assets.
+Learn more here: (blog.redstone.finance)

 Operations: SLOs, monitoring, chaos drills